USS John L. Hall

 USS John L. Hall (FFG-32), twenty-sixth ship of the Oliver Hazard Perry class of guided-missile frigates, was named for Admiral John L. Hall, Jr. (1891–1978).
 Her mission is to provide in-depth protection for military and merchant shipping, amphibious task forces, and underway replenishment groups.

 Ordered from Bath Iron Works, Bath, Maine, on 23 January 1978 as part of the FY78 program, John L. Hall was laid down on 5 January 1981, launched on 24 July 1981, and commissioned on 26 June 1982.

-On 20 June 1989, only a few days following the change of command from Commander Terry W. Moore to Commander Bruce P. McClure, John L. Hall got underway with USS Spruance for a transit of the Atlantic Ocean to participate in Anti-Submarine Warfare Operations (Operation ROJO) in the north and east Atlantic Ocean.
+On 20 June 1989, John L. Hall got underway with USS Spruance for a transit of the Atlantic Ocean to participate in Anti-Submarine Warfare Operations (Operation ROJO) in the north and east Atlantic Ocean.
 Operation ROJO lasted 41 days.
 While underway, the ships were under the command of Destroyer Squadron 32.
-The operation was a great success as both ships held contact on two Soviet submarines for an extended period of time.
+Both ships held contact on two Soviet submarines for an extended period of time.

 On 8 March 1990, John L. Hall deployed to the Mediterranean Sea.
 Noteworthy operations included Operation Fox Chase and Operation World Cup in which the ship successfully tracked a Soviet Victor I-class submarine for extended periods of time on both occasions.
 On 7 August 1990, during deployment Med 2-90 and serving with the Eisenhower Battle Group as part of the United States Sixth Fleet, USS John L. Hall, under the command of Commander Bruce P. McClure, sortied from Haifa Bay for Port Said.
 With Iraq's invasion of Kuwait, John L. Hall was called to transit the Suez Canal along with USS Ticonderoga, USS Scott, USNS Neosho, USS Suribachi and USS Dwight D. Eisenhower in support of Operation Desert Shield.
 John L. Hall's participation included "gate guard" duties to support the United Nations sanctions against Iraq and anti-air coverage for U.S. Navy assets.
 The ship also escorted USNS Neosho through the Straits of Bab-el-Mandeb to Djibouti for her shore bunkering before returning through the Strait to refuel the Eisenhower Battle Group in the Red Sea.
 During the deployment, USS John L. Hall held over 200 hours of contact time with submerged submarines using the SQR 19 towed array sonar, and over 800 hours of flight time with the LAMPS MK III SH-60B helicopter detachment from HSL-46.

 On 28 August 2005, under the command of Commander David Geisler, she sailed from her home port, NS Pascagoula, Mississippi, along with sister ship Stephen W. Groves under threat from Hurricane Katrina.

-In 2007, she remained active, commanded by Commander Augustus P. Bennet, assigned to Destroyer Squadron 14, and homeported at Naval Station Mayport, Florida.
+In 2007, she remained active, commanded by Commander Augustus P. Bennet, assigned to Destroyer Squadron 14, and homeported at Naval Station Mayport.
 In August 2008, while underway to avoid Tropical Storm Fay, the scheduled change of command occurred with Commander Derek Lavan assuming command of the vessel.

-21 April 2010, seen docked in Sevastopol (UA).
+21 April 2010, the John L. Hall was seen docked in Sevastopol (UA).